Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Experiments

-\textbf{Effects of Adaptive Mask Inpainting.} We verify the effectiveness of our adaptive mask algorithm, by comparing the amount of background preservation for inpainted images with the original inpainting diffusion model.
-We report 3 metrics; (1) $\text{RMSE}_{\text{Background}}$: pixel error between images excluding the predicted human region; (2) $\text{mIoU}$: average IoU between object predictions in each inpainted image and original object image; (3) $\text{mIoU}_{\text{Occlusion Aware}}$: same metric as (2) but excluding the predicted human region during computation.
-To ensure fairness, we predict high-quality human/object segmentation from images using open vocabulary segmentation model~\cite{liu2023groundingdino, Kirillov_2023_ICCV_SegmentAnything}, different from PointRend~\cite{pointrend} used in adaptive mask algorithm.
-As shown in Tab.~\ref{tab:comparisonforhumaninsertionadaptivemaskinpaintingquant}, we demonstrate our adaptive mask algorithm better preserves the background, not only pixelwise (RMSE$_\text{Background}$), but also semantic-region-wise (mIOU, mIOU$_\text{Occlusion Aware}$) than original mask inpainting baseline.
-This means that the generated images from adaptive mask inpainting are more likely to preserve the original object, and not create \textit{hallucinated}, or geometric implausible affordance.
+\textbf{Efficacy of Adaptive Mask Inpainting.} To verify the effectiveness of our Adaptive Mask Inpainting, we compare the amount of background preservation for our generated 2D HOI images with the vanilla inpainting diffusion model.
+We sample at most 2 inpainted images with a single human detected, per each object renderings for all categories in BEHAVE~\cite{BEHAVE}; resulting in 691 images for vanilla inpainting and 692 images for Adaptive Mask Inpainting.
+We compute 3 metrics for these images; (1) $\text{RMSE}_{\text{Background}}$: pixel error between images excluding the predicted human region; (2) $\text{mIoU}$: average IoU between object predictions in each inpainted image and original object image; (3) $\text{mIoU}_{\text{Occlusion Aware}}$: same metric as (2) but excluding the predicted human region during computation.
+To ensure fairness, we use open vocabulary segmentation model~\cite{liu2023groundingdino, Kirillov_2023_ICCV_SegmentAnything} to predict detailed human/object segmentation.
+As shown in Tab.~\ref{tab:adaptivemask_preservation}, we demonstrate that our adaptive mask algorithm better preserves the background, not only pixelwise (RMSE$_\text{Background}$), but also semantic-region-wise (mIOU, mIOU$_\text{Occlusion Aware}$) than the vanilla inpainting baseline.
+This means that the generated images from Adaptive Mask Inpainting are more likely to preserve the original object.